carlosvillu/coffeScript-VIM-Snippets/README.md

-# Collection of Snippets for VIM
+# Collection of Snippets of CoffeeScript for VIM

 ## Installation: